-While the palaces are closed, take a look at some highlights and stories that we can share with you during these challenging times.
+Take a look at some highlights and stories that we can share with you during these challenging times.

-While our doors are closed, take a virtual tour around Hillsborough Castle and Gardens
+Take a virtual tour around Hillsborough Castle and Gardens

 Read stories from our curators about our palaces and the people who lived in them.